 CJ Tudor joins Konnie Huq in the studio to discuss her first novel, The Chalk Man, Stephen King and why the 80s inspires her

 C. J. Tudor's love of writing, especially the dark and macabre, started young.
 When her peers were reading Judy Blume, she was devouring Stephen King and James Herbert.
 Over the years she has had a variety of jobs, including trainee reporter, radio scriptwriter, dog walker, voiceover artist, television presenter, copywriter and, now, author.
 Her first novel, The Chalk Man, was a Sunday Times bestseller, has sold in over forty countries and will be developed into a six-part drama with BBC Studios Production.
 Her second novel, The Taking of Annie Thorne, was also a Sunday Times bestseller as was her third novel The Other People.
-Her fourth novel, The Burning Girls, will be adapted for TV by screenwriter Hans Rosenfeldt of The Bridge and Marcella.
+Her fourth novel, The Burning Girls, was a Richard and Judy Book Club selection and is being adapted for TV by award-winning screenwriter Hans Rosenfeldt, creator of The Bridge and Marcella.
 She lives in Sussex with her family.
 Twitter @CJTudor Facebook @CJTudorOfficial

 For more on our cookies and changing your settings click here